acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 ---
 version: 1
 title: "<em>The Asexual Manifesto</em>"
+description: >
-description: "A paper by the Asexual Caucus of the New York Radical Feminists"
+    A paper by the Asexual Caucus of the New York Radical Feminists
 files:
   - name: "The Asexual Manifesto"
     mediaType: "application/pdf"